listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.3-llm-as-a-judge-eval/problem/readme.md

 - Factual?
 - Well-attributed?

 For these kind of questions, you'll often be thinking, "I wish I just had an assistant I could use to go through all these responses and grade them."

-When you have that desire, it might be time to reach for an LLM as a judge eval.
+When you have that desire, it might be time to reach for an LLM-as-a-judge eval.

 Turns out that LLMs are really good at evaluating the output of other LLMs.
 Instead of having to rely on a hypothetical assistant to evaluate everything, you can pass that job to an LLM itself.

 ## The Setup

 We're inside the question-answerer eval function.
 We've created a task here that takes in a PDF.

-I've picked the chain of thought prompting PDF that defined this idea of chain of thought prompting.
+The PDF I've picked is the chain of thought prompting paper.
+It's the first paper that defined the idea of chain of thought prompting.

 ```ts
 evalite('Chain Of Thought Paper', {